Comparative Literature, Languages, & Linguistics

 About the Department

-The Department of Comparative Literature, Languages, and Linguistics houses many innovative and challenging programs, including Asian Studies, Chinese, Classics, Comparative Literature, German, Hebrew, Japanese, Linguistics, and Russian, as well as a combined BA/MA in Linguistics, and an MA in Linguistics: Forensic Linguistics.
+The Department of Comparative Literature, Languages, and Linguistics houses many innovative and challenging programs, including Asian Studies, Chinese, Classics, Comparative Literature, ESL, German, Hebrew, Japanese, Linguistics, and Russian, as well as a combined BA/MA in Linguistics, and an MA in Linguistics: Forensic Linguistics.

 Each of the modern languages taught in the Department of Comparative Literature, Languages, and Linguistics is a major language, spoken by millions of speakers.
 Achieving fluency in one of these languages is a highly-regarded, professional asset.